October 9th, 2020 | Val Poltorak, General Manager, Healthcare and Life Sciences, Sterling

 The pause in business as usual also gave Amy’s team the opportunity to zoom out and re-think screening requirements, and especially when educational requirements and drug screening are truly needed for the role.
 This reflection has simplified processes, accelerated speed to hire, and potentially expanded the organization’s applicant pool of qualified candidates.

 Christopher Long, Chief Process Officer at Supplemental Health Care, cited a number of technology investments and improvements.
 As a medical staffing organization on a national level, Supplemental had to react nimbly as demand moved around the country.
-They partnered with Sterling to streamline their screening, with criminal background checks, drug screening, and occupational health all centralized and organized so they could get their caregivers working where they are needed as quickly as possible.
+They partnered with Sterling to streamline their screening, with criminal background checks, pre employment drug test all centralized and organized so they could get their caregivers working where they are needed as quickly as possible.
 Supplemental has also stood up Tableau to create on-demand dashboards that help to get the right information to the right people quickly.